The Financial Technology Law Review: Indonesia

 i Blockchain technology

-While there is no specific rule or regulation in Indonesia for blockchain technology, blockchain technology is referred to in two different regulations issued by Bank Indonesia and the OJK.
+While there is no specific rule or regulation in Indonesia for blockchain technology, it is referred to in two different regulations issued by Bank Indonesia and the OJK.
 Both regulations were issued for the purpose of facilitating and supporting innovative industry players in the field of financial services and payment systems.
-Specifically, blockchain technology is referred to in Bank Indonesia Regulation No. 19/12/PBI/2017 regarding Provision of Financial Technology, dated 30 November 2017 (BI Reg 19).
-BI Reg 19 provides that the use of blockchain technology or distributed ledger for the provision of fund transfers, electronic money, electronic wallet or mobile payments shall be considered the provision of financial technology in the payment system sector.
-Under BI Reg 19, the payment system includes authorisation, clearing, final settlement and implementation of payment.
-As mentioned above, blockchain technology is also mentioned in OJK Reg 13 in the context of the scope of digital financial innovation related to other financial services activities.
-OJK Reg 13 provides other examples of other financial services activities, such as invoice trading, voucher and tokens.
+Specifically, blockchain technology is referred to in BI Reg 23/6, which provides that the use of blockchain technology or distributed ledger technology for the provision of fund transfers, electronic money, electronic wallet or mobile payments shall be considered as the provision of financial technology in the payment system sector.
+Blockchain technology is also mentioned in OJK Reg 13 in the context of the scope of digital financial innovation related to other financial services activities.
+OJK Reg 13 provides examples of other financial services activities, such as invoice trading, vouchers and tokens.

 ii Tokens as securities

-Securities are defined in Law No. 8 of 1995 regarding Capital Market, dated 10 November 1995, as promissory notes, commercial papers, shares, bonds, evidence of debt, collective investment contract participation units, futures contracts over securities and any derivative of securities.
+Securities are defined in the Capital Market Law, as promissory notes, commercial papers, shares, bonds, evidence of debt, collective investment contract participation units, futures contracts over securities and any derivative of securities.
 Based on this definition, taking a conservative approach, tokens would not qualify as securities under Indonesian law.

 - marketing and receipt of cryptoasset customers;